opentx/lua-reference-guide/function_scripts.md

 ##### Limitations

 * should not exceed allowed run-time/ number of instructions.
-* all function scripts are stopped while function script is running
+* all function scripts are stopped while one-time script is running (see Lua One-time scripts)
 * Version 2.1 function scripts **DO NOT HAVE ACCESS TO LCD DISPLAY**

 ##### Location